arulgundam/GuessFootballer/README.md

 Contributions to Guess the Footballer are welcome!
 If you have any ideas, bug fixes, or improvements, please submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.

+## Next Steps

+After initial launch, additional features will be added.
+These include timed challenges, a multiplayer mode, and the incorporation of different types of clues.

 ## License

 This project is licensed under the [MIT License](LICENSE).